eslamNova/web_scraping_by_image/README.md

 Python 3.6

-You need to have [tensorflow](https://www.tensorflow.org/install/install_windows) and [selenium]( http://selenium-python.readthedocs.io/installation.html) libraries installed on your machine
+You need to have [tensorflow](https://www.tensorflow.org/install/install_windows) and [selenium]( http://selenium-python.readthedocs.io/installation.html) libraries installed and working on your machine

 We recommend using [sublime-text]( https://www.sublimetext.com/) for editing code